- Details

 Today, the SSH protocol is widely used to login remotely from one system into another, and its strong encryption makes it ideal to carry out tasks such as issuing remote commands and remotely managing network infrastructure and other vital system components.

-What is Network Traffic Analysis (NTA)?
+- What is Network Traffic Analysis (NTA)?
+How does NTA improve your Security?

 - What are the Security Architect Skills